Best of 2024, arts•meme movie picks!

 THAT’S THE WAY GOD PLANNED IT: BILLY PRESTON

-A child of South Los Angeles reared in traditions of the gospel church who grew up pounding piano and organ keyboards he could barely reach, Billy Preston went on to give soulful underpinnings to, significantly, the Beatles, Rolling Stones and many more sixties bands.
-His very credible run at a solo career slowly crumbled, brought down in great part by a nasty drug habit.
+A child of South Los Angeles reared in traditions of the gospel church, Billy Preston grew up pounding piano and organ keyboards he could barely reach.
+He went on to provide swinging and soulful underpinnings to, significantly, the Beatles, Rolling Stones and many more sixties bands.
+His credible run at a solo career crumbled despite several strong hit records, brought down in great part by a nasty drug habit.
 Further remarks here.

 ONCE UPON A TIME: MICHEL LE GRAND

 Well, you’re talking about a genius.
-Le Grand’s scope, sparkling musicality, and his vast contribution to film scoring, particularly in collaboration with his dear associate, filmmaker Jacques Demy, makes for delightful and insightful viewing in David Dessite’s labor-of-love documentary.
+Composer/pianist/singer Michel Le Grand’s prodigious output, sparkling musicality, and his vast contribution to film scoring, particularly in collaboration with his dear associate, filmmaker, Jacques Demy, with whom he made two masterpieces, makes for delightful and insightful viewing in David Dessite’s documentary, a labor of love.

 We are holding out for THE COUNT OF MONTE CRISTO seeing very soon.